slavastar/recipe-craft/README.md

 ## 🛠️ Notes

 - The first-time image build will download models and tools which may take a few minutes.
-- Model initialization during the first prompt may also delay response by 10–40 seconds.
+- Model initialization during the first prompt may also delay response.
 - FAISS `IVFPQ` index requires training and may not respond until trained.

 ---